Developer Blog

 # But I'm the one who decides if it fits our architecture

 Will some coding jobs disappear?
-Probably.
-The ones that were mostly copy-pasting from Stack Overflow anyway.
+Yes.
+The ones that are mostly about rote, low-level tasks will likely be automated away.

-Will we need fewer developers overall?
-I doubt it.
-We’ve been predicting the end of programming jobs since the invention of high-level languages, and yet here we are — with more software being written than ever.
+But will we need fewer developers overall?
+I highly doubt it.
+We’ve been predicting the end of programming jobs since the invention of compilers, yet we have more software being written today than ever before.
+The need for smart, creative problem-solvers who can build and maintain complex systems will only continue to grow.